xxc3nsoredxx/misc-utils/README.md

  * Must be run as root
  * `savedconfig` USE flag for `sys-kernel/linux-firmware` is set

+## root_lock
+If root is logged in, locks the machine requiring the root password to unlock.
+Works for physical logins as well as `su(1)`.
+Companion script for [locking the machine when my Yubikey is removed][yubikey].
+TODO: REPLACE THE LINK WITH THE WORKING LINK ONCE THE YUBIKEY GUIDE IS UPLOADED.

+### Requirements
+ * Must be run as root
+   * Designed to be run as part of a system service

 ## snapshots
 A bash script for taking snapshots of a BTRFS filesystem.
 Uses the number of existing snapshots of a given subvolume to determine if incremental send is used.